 And as these networks come online, interest is growing with a number of so-called staking-as-a-service providers appearing, such as Figment, Cryptium and Battlestar Capital, as well as new and sophisticated custody providers like Anchorage and Copper, who are also gearing up for PoS.

-Earlier this week Battlestar Capital, announcing a partnership with cryptocurrency lending startup Celsius Network, said customers of its staking services earn a return of “up to 30 percent” annually on their idle cryptocurrency holdings.
+Battlestar Capital, announcing a partnership with cryptocurrency lending startup Celsius Network, said customers of its staking services earn a return of “up to 30 percent” annually on their idle cryptocurrency holdings.

 There are a couple of important distinctions to be made here.
 Battlestar is operating non-segregated accounts (Coinbase accounts will be segregated because it makes clients and regulators more comfortable.)
 Rather it operates staking pools where participants benefit from scale.

 As such, staking-as-a-service firms chase the maximum yield on PoS networks by self-bonding.
 In the case of Tezos, a self-bonding strategy involves dynamically changing bond amounts according to the way bakers perform on the network, explained Jason Stone, founder of Battlestar Capital.